 MUSC Bulletin | College of Graduate Studies

-The Certificate Program in Biomedical Sciences is a one-year program specifically designed to provide students with a structured opportunity to acquire knowledge and skills that will prepare them for the challenges of applying to and succeeding in medical, dental, and other professional schools.
+The Master of Science in Medical Sciences is a one-year program specifically designed to provide students with a structured opportunity to acquire knowledge and skills that will prepare them for the challenges of applying to and succeeding in medical, dental, and other professional schools.
 The program contains didactic coursework at the graduate professional level, professional skills development sessions, standardized test preparation, and clinical exposures to form a complementary skill set to those that have been acquired at the undergraduate level.

 We expect this program to enhance students’ success at professional school acceptance, but please note that successful completion of this program is in no way a guarantee of an interview or acceptance into professional school at MUSC or anywhere else.

 Prerequisites for the program include obtaining at least a baccalaureate degree with coursework appropriate for admission to the desired professional school.
 For suggestions for coursework to take to apply to the College of Medicine at MUSC click here: http://academicdepartments.musc.edu/com/admissions/applying_college/

 For suggestions for course work to take to apply to the College of Dental Medicine at MUSC click here:

 Applicants should also have taken the Medical College Admission Test (MCAT) or other appropriate standardized test, within two years of the date of matriculation to provide a baseline score.
 Coursework for the certificate program will include standardized test preparation tutoring and strategies.
 Students interested in Medical or Dental Schools are encouraged to apply.
 Students interested in other professions should inquire before applying.
 Applicants should know that the College of Medicine at MUSC accepts very few out-of-state students (see statistics at http://academicdepartments.musc.edu/com/admissions/applying_college/statistics.htm).

 Tuition and Fees